Scroti/casino-offers-demo/DEPLOYMENT.md

-# 🚀 Deployment Guide - Google Cloud Run
+# 🚀 GCP Deployment Guide - Google Cloud Run

 This guide will help you deploy both the frontend and backend to Google Cloud Run.